NodeBE4/opinion/_posts/2022-04-25-EnclavedMicrostate.md

 The situation seems a little complex.
 From what I can tell, the report doesn't distinguish between the branches at all in terms of revenues and expenditures, so it's probably less that they're trying to conceal figures for the sake of the IPO (which evidently they can do without the merger), but rather that in the long term, they don't have to potentially account for those branches in the event a more detailed breakdown is required.

 EDIT: The other thing to add, WRT Yumenographia, is that while it may still be accounted for somewhere in the report, the key thing is not that these were changes made for the immediate sake of the IPO but the long-term situation of going public, and the merger being timed for the beginning of the financial year would seem to suggest that.

+----- __378.14__ -----2022-04-30 13:01:17+08:00:

+This is pure speculation on my part, but I wonder if the slowdown on Nijisanji's side in terms of JP debuts (weren't there something like 5 in 2021 compared to dozens in previous years?) is due to some kind of perception that they've hit a saturation point, and new members are simply drawing on the same audience rather than bringing in new people?
+It'd explain what seems to have been a really hard pivot to EN in recent months.

+The question hanging over it for me as well is how long they can necessarily maintain VR while also doing EN.
+That's not to say it's impossible, but it feels like a matter of time before they go from treading on eggshells to treading on glass.

 ### 379: [What were Chinese gangs in the American West like?](https://old.reddit.com/r/AskHistorians/comments/ubtrn7/what_were_chinese_gangs_in_the_american_west_like/), submitted on 2022-04-26 03:51:36+08:00.